 In the 14 years since TOFTigers’ inception, India’s tiger population has increased by an estimated 1,000, pending this year’s census results.
 The charity is fiercely dedicated to restructuring the Subcontinent’s travel industry, setting an exacting standard for ecotourism to protect the natural resources, specifically wild cats.

 TOFTigers’ stringent nationwide PUG (Practices Under Guidelines) scoring system holds to account participating safari lodges, hotels and resorts.
 Pioneering for conservation through hospitality, the charity’s checklist notes everything from preserving water and diligent waste recycling to educating and improving the quality of life of locals.
-Here, we chat to TOFTigers’ founder and director Julian Matthews about whether the marriage between conservation and hospitality is both congenial and beneficial.
+Here, we chat to TOFTigers’ founder and director Julian Matthews about how conservation and hospitality can be combined for a luxury wildlife holiday in India.

 You started TOFTigers in 2004.
 Have you found an improvement in the tiger population since then?